More in this section...

 - Very short skirts (shorter than mid-way between knee and hip)

 Please see the images on the right for examples of students in their business dress and also inappropriate uniform.

 We know the vast majority of students get their dress right but to ensure that equality is maintained within the community, a set of sanctions supports these guidelines.

 The following steps will be applied when a student is not meeting expectations in terms of dress code.

-Level 5: if the behaviour continues, The Head of Sixth Form will refer the student to a member of Senior Leadership Team for a further meeting/conversation with parents and to be put on SLT report.
+Level 4: If the behaviour continues, the Head of Sixth Form will refer the student to a member of Senior Leadership Team for a further meeting/conversation with parents.
 The student will also have some study periods withdrawn for ‘supported study’.